awsdocs/aws-cloud9-user-guide/doc_source/keybindings-emacs-apple-osx.rst

    * - Go to the previous match in the current document for the find query you entered last
      - :kbd:`Command-Shift-G`
      - :code:`findprevious`
+   * - Display all known references to the symbol at the insertion point in the active file in the editor
+     - :kbd:`Shift-F3`
+     - :code:`findReferences`
    * - Open the :guilabel:`Environment` window, and then make the list of files active
      - :kbd:`Shift-Esc`
      - :code:`focusTree`